Greenwave

 Greenwave is a mass science experiment involving primary schools across Ireland.
 It examines and records how spring arrives in Ireland.
 This is an educational and science initiative of the Irish Government’s Discover Science & Engineering (DSE) awareness programme.

 Irish students observe and record when certain plants and animals react to the longer days and warmer temperatures, in order to find out whether the "green wave" of spring moves from south to north across Ireland or inland from the coast to the centre of the country.

+Skill development

 Taking part in Greenwave is a practical way to support the teaching of Social Environmental and Scientific Education (SESE) part of the Irish Primary School Curriculum.
 The students develop their skills in: